-A multiplier is a combinational logic circuit that is used to multiply binary digits.
+A multiplier is a combinational logic circuit that we use to multiply binary digits.
 Just like the adder and the subtractor, a multiplier is an arithmetic combinational logic circuit.
 It is also known as a binary multiplier or a digital multiplier.

 Where is the use of a multiplier?

-It is used in several digital signal processing applications.
-It is used to design calculators, mobiles, processors and digital image processors.
+We use a multiplier in several digital signal processing applications.
+We use it to design calculators, mobiles, processors, and digital image processors.

 How does binary multiplication work and how to design a 2-bit multiplier?

 Binary multiplication works just like normal multiplication.
 There are four main rules that are quite simple to understand:

 1 x 0 = 0

 Suppose you have two binary digits A1A0 and B1B0, here’s how that multiplication would take place

 In the above calculation, A1A0 is the multiplicand.
 B1B0 is the multiplier.
 The first product obtained from multiplying B0 with the multiplicand is called as partial product 1.
 And the second product obtained from multiplying B1 with the multiplicand is known as the partial product 2.

 As the number of bits increases, we keep shifting each successive partial product to the left by 1 bit.
 In the end, we add the digits while keeping in mind the carry that might generate.